-We are pleased to accept all new La Cuisine Paris family members that are age 13 and above.
-Participants aged 13 through 18 registered for a class must be accompanied by an adult registered for the same class; we are not equipped to take responsibility for minors.
+Participants aged 13 through 18 registered for a Public Class must be accompanied by an adult who is also registered for the same class; we are not equipped to take responsibility for minors.
 Again, only registered participants are allowed in to our cuisines, and irrespective of age, we do not allow observers in the class.

 What are the formats of each class?

 Each class format differs, but all have a common theme: have fun while learning something new.
 We believe that a cooking class in Paris is just as much about learning as it is about enjoying your time doing so.
 In order to enjoy yourself with us, you should be comfortable sharing tasks and efforts with others to produce the end result.
 We have kitchens that resemble your home kitchen - purposefully - so that you are able to replicate the dishes at home.
 This includes the equipment (we are not a professional school with islands and burns and kitchen aids for each individual).
 We also aim to make all of our cooking classes as hands-on as possible – though some will naturally be more so than others.
 If you have a suggestion, we are always pleased to hear ideas from clients as to how we can improve class formats.

 You are able to register for a class using the ‘Calendar’ section of the website.
 This area allows you to register and confirm your place for the class.
 Please note that all individuals who would like to be in the cuisine area must be registered participants for the class (see below 'Can I observe a class?').

 I only see classes online up to a certain date!

 We update our calendar on a ‘rolling’ basis.
 If you cannot see a schedule for the dates of your trip, simply check back around 5 months before you travel.

 How many people are there in each class?